Sameer07x19/Portfolio/README.md

 Open the `index.html` file in your web browser to view the portfolio.
 Explore the different sections to learn more about my skills, projects, and experiences.

 ## Contributing
 Contributions are welcome!
-If you have any improvements or suggestions, please feel free to submit a pull request or open an issue.
+If you have any improvements or suggestions, please feel free to submit a pull request or open an issue, it will be really helpful to me.
+Here's what you can do :
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/YourFeature`)
 3. Commit your Changes (`git commit -m 'Add some YourFeature'`)